worepix/doc-chester/source/firmware/blank_start.rst

     | **Flashing Core Module R1 & R2**
     | For differences of flashing older **Core Module 1** and newer **Core Module 2** please read **Core Module R1 and R2 comparison** in the **Hardware** section

-If you need to debug your application, please follow the document Debugging. !!TODO!!!!!!!!!!!!!
+If you need to debug your application, please follow the document :doc:`Debugging <debugging>`.

 ************
 How It Works